noahlocke/lp-automator/README.md

 #LiquidPlanner Automator
 Thanks to Heroku for providing the boilerplat for this: https://github.com/heroku/node-js-getting-started.git
+***A note to the public: this app is configured to work with my specific LP workspace, including package and folder IDs.
+You'll need to have your own LiquidPlanner workspace and specify your own actions.
 ##What is does
 ###Time Estimates
 Anytime a task is created/updated, a web hook is sent to the app's designated path.